 The seeds of his discontent was sown long before, though, and Smith freely admits to feeling down about Maiden’s concerts in the late classic era.
 It’s clear that he was immensely proud of what the band was doing in the studio when crafting Somewhere In Time and Seventh Son Of A Seventh Son, but he felt that the music didn’t get the treatment it deserved on stage.

 “We used to play the songs too fast.
 When you come off stage and the audience has gone mad but you’re not feeling satisfied, it started to get a bit of a thing of mine and I felt like I was being a drag.”

 It seems clear that Harris didn’t understand Smith’s point of view.
 In a 1990 interview he talked at length about the guitarist leaving the band, without mentioning the band’s performances at all: “We’d come off stage after a fucking great gig, and Adrian would be in the corner, depressed because the sound hadn’t been right or whatever.”

-Band chief Harris pinned the whole question of Smith’s unhappiness on sound issues: “We don’t even bother doing soundchecks anymore.
+Indeed, even if other aspects of touring (physical and emotional exhaustion) and performing (excessive speed) were bothering Smith, band chief Harris pinned the whole question of the guitarist’s unhappiness in 1988 on sound issues: “We don’t even bother doing soundchecks anymore.
 On the last tour he’d be the only one there, soundchecking for hours by himself.
 I just don’t know what he was trying to achieve soundwise.”

 It’s a melancholy image, the misunderstood Adrian Smith all by himself at a soundcheck, wishing against odds to give Maiden’s recent material the live performance he felt it deserved…